zachbroad/jirc/README.md

 - **Logging:** Implement more extensive logging to help with debugging and understanding server operation.

+- **Desktop or Web UI**: Implement a desktop UI for simple server management or a web UI for remote management.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.